Introduction

 2. Write your code

-• main.ts is always the entry point of your applet and it has to export a function called handler.
+• main.ts is always the entry point of your applet, and it must export a handler function called handler.

-• The first input to your handler function will be used to render a form for your applet.
-You can use it to collect data from your users.
+• The first argument to your handler function refers to inputs that are to be collected from your users.
+Zipper will use this argument to render a form for your applet.

 export async function handler({ shortLink }: { shortLink: string }) {